 I hope you enjoy what you find here, and if you have any comments or questions, please don’t hesitate to reach out to me.

 Hi.
-I’m Amanda Hirsch.
-I’m a writer based in Brooklyn, NY.
+I’m Amanda Hirsch, a writer and improv actress who lives in in Brooklyn, NY.
 I’m married to my high school sweetheart, Jordan.
-We do a two-person improv comedy show called Til Death that makes fun of being an old married couple.
-We also lead workshops applying improv concepts to life and work.
+We do a two-person improv comedy show called Til Death that makes fun of being an old married couple (we also wrote a piece about marriage for McSweeneys called Thoughts on Marriage from a Couple Who Have Been Married for 18 Years).
 None of the above pays the bills (yet), so I’m also a content and communications consultant to nonprofits, indie media companies and people I believe in, including PBS, NPR, TED, the George Lucas Educational Foundation and Sundance board chair Pat Mitchell.
-Jordan and I have a daughter, Alison, and a rescue pup, Clover.
+Jordan and I also lead workshops applying improv concepts to life and work.
+We have a daughter, Alison, and a rescue pup, Clover.
 I’m on Twitter at @amanda_hirsch and Instagram as @iamamandahirsch.

 The longer backstory